rust-lang-ru/book/rustbook-ru/nostarch/chapter02.md

 ```

 The core of the error states that there are *mismatched types*.
 Rust has a
 strong, static type system.
-However, it also has type inference.
+However, it also имеет вид данных inference.
 When we wrote
 `let mut guess = String::new()`, Rust was able to infer that `guess` should be
 a `String` and didn’t make us write the type.
 The `secret_number`, on the other
 hand, is a number type.
 A few of Rust’s number types can have a value between 1